FooBarShebang/math_extra_lib/Documentation/References/UD003_vectors_matrices_reference.md

 Each found eigenvalue is rounded to the nearest integer number, if the absolute difference with this integer is less than $N^3 * \varepsilon$, where *N* is the matrix size.
 An eigenvalue $\lambda_2$ is considered different from a previously found eigenvalue $\lambda_1$ if $\mathtt{abs}\left( \frac{\lambda_2 - \lambda_1}{\lambda_1} \right) > \varepsilon$.
 Otherwise, the two eigenvalues are considered to be the same (multiplicity > 1), and the $\lambda_2$ values is not added to the result.

 Also, for a given eigenvalue the method *getEigenVectors*() determines its geometric multiplicty by the number of zero values in the main diagonal of the matrix **U** in the LUP-decomposition.
 Because of the rows and columns pivoting used in the LUP-decomposition algorithm such zero-valued diagonal elements can occur only in the lowest rows, which must be all-zeroes.
 However, due to accumulation of the numerical error (floating point operations) the algorithm may fail to zero one or more elements in the linearly dependent rows.
 Therefore, the value of the last diagonal element is compared to zero using $N^3 * \varepsilon$ proximity threshold.
-For the rest of the diagonal elements a more stricted proximity threshold of $N^2 * \varepsilon$ is used due to the forced columns pivoting used in the LUP-decomposition algorithm.
+For the rest of the diagonal elements a more stricted proximity threshold of $N^2 * \varepsilon$ is used due to the forced columns pivoting and explicit zeroing of the elements below the diagonal used in the LUP-decomposition algorithm.

 These measures improve the numerical stability and precision of the eigenvalues and eigenvectors calculation, especially in the case of the integer values matrices.
 However, the same measures may backfire and produce wrong results in the case of large matrices with large dynamic range of the absolute values of the elements, especially floating point values.